julien-boudry/Condorcet/README.md

 ```
 File on disk must follow this format: `AlgorithmName.algo.php`

-You must register this algorithm via this way:
+You must register this algorithm by this way:
 ```php
 Condorcet::add_algos('ALGORITHM-NAME') ;
 ```

 You can specify it as default algorithm:

-_See the appropriate instructions above._
+_See the appropriate instructions at the top._